-Either way, a balcony garden is an excellent way of adding nature to your space and creating your source of vegetables and fruits (don’t forget the bees), regardless of the space.
+Whichever you choose, a balcony garden is an excellent way of adding nature to your space and to attract bees and butterflies, regardless of the space.

-If you want a peaceful space filled with sweet scents from herbs, to rest while using an essay builder, you should consider creating a mini garden on your balcony.
-The tips in this article will help you get started.
+If you want a peaceful space filled with sweet scents from herbs, consider creating a mini garden on your balcony.
+These tips will help you get started.

-Ideas to Maximize your Small Balcony Space to Grow Vegetables
+Ideas to Maximize Small Balcony Space to Grow Vegetables

 Grow compact or dwarf varieties

 Because your balcony space is compact, you don’t want to grow plant varieties that grow very big.
 For balcony planting, look for dwarf plant varieties that are compact like lettuce, kale, garlic, and fruits like strawberries in planters that can produce even in minimum space.

 Using hanging baskets to grow your vegetables is a convenient way to save on space.
 Hanging baskets are great for growing tomatoes, strawberries, and herbs.

 If you don’t want to hang your vegetables, you can also find shelves or other types of hangers that can allow you to attach plant pots on a railing or wall.